 That being said, I had an opportunity to stay at a fancy schmancy hotel in downtown San Francisco while my husband was there on a business trip, so I took it.
-I lived THE life on the 26th floor over looking the plebs for an entire week.
+I lived THE life on the 26th floor overlooking the plebs for an entire week.

 I was alone for the first few days of the trip and my folks later joined us.
 I have found that the best way to embrace and/or experience a new city is to do it alone and on foot.
 We as a viewer miss so much of the richness of a city when we do it from the protected vantage point of a moving car.
-The sites, smells and sounds are muted.
+The sites, smells, and sounds are muted.
 With this in mind, I tend to take things one step further and I try and get lost.
 It is a lot less scary than it sounds.
 Especially in the day and age of google maps and Uber.
 Yes, on my lost adventure I accidentally ended up at a gay/bondage book/fetish shop that was loudly and very unabashedly playing bondage gay porn on a 10′ by 10′ screen hanging in the air.
-The patron of the shop gladly pointed me to the right direction, I got a great story and a visual that will stay glued in my head for all eternity.
-Nothin says lovin like a man named Bernie wearing a studded collar, and green latex hot pants.
+The patron of the shop gladly pointed me in the right direction, I got a great story and a visual that will stay glued in my head for all eternity.
+Nothin says lovin like a man named Bernie wearing a studded collar and green latex hot pants.

-You are totally singing the Oompa Loompa song now aren’t you.
+You are totally singing the Oompa Loompa song now, aren’t you?
 C’mon admit it.

 I knew on this particular trip I couldn’t possibly get to all the dim sum places on the list, that would be ridiculous and something I will totally do on another trip.
 My husband and I decided on Yak Sing.
 Both because of the nearness in location and because the menu looked amazing.
 This is the moment when I was introduced to the soup dumpling, and my life has never been the same.
-Have you ever loved something so much that you want to roll around in a pile of them like a golden retriever.
+Have you ever loved something so much that you want to roll around in a pile of them like a golden retriever?
 No? umm, yea me neither.
 Moving on.